odoo-ps/ps-internal-edi/edi_base/README.rst

 -   **the flow :** out (from Odoo to xx) / in (from xx to Odoo)
 -   **the content type :** XML, JSON,...
--   **a filter :** a link to an ir.filter, allowing to target some specific records of a data model that has to be sent (so basically in an "out" flow I can for ex. target all products with a specific domain, if I want to send these)
+-   **a filter :** a link to an ir.filter, allowing to target some specific records of a data model that has to be sent (so basically in an "out" flow you can for ex. target all products with a specific domain, if you want to send these)
--   **cron information :** an integration inherits from a ir.cron, so I can define the frequency of the synchronizations
+-   **cron information :** an integration inherits from a ir.cron, so you can define the frequency of the synchronizations
 -   **a connection :** a link to a connection record
 -   **some synchronizations :** link to synchronizations